qu-gg/break-dice-bot/README.md

 # break-dice-bot
-A Discord.py Bot that handles check and contest mechanics for the TTRPG BREAK!!<br>
+A Discord.py Bot that handles check and contest mechanics for the TTRPG BREAK!!,<br>
-It is primarily self-hosted and a specific guild ID is specified for it to work on my servers, however you can remove it and it will still work.
+self-hosted by the user to enable uptime whenever they want.

 ### How to Host
 If you want to run and host it for your own server, follow the next few steps.<br>